KrisKorrel/KrisKorrel.github.io/resume.md

 ## Additional Experience
 - **S.V.
 Cyclades** (2015-2017)
 *Committee chairman*
-As I very much enjoy playing board games in my spare time, I used to lead the committee at my student society that regularly organized events concerned with (board) games.
+As I enjoy playing board games in my spare time, I used to lead the committee at my student society that regularly organized events concerned with (board) games.